bchardim/openshift-workshop/README.md

 master-api-myserver.com          1/1       Running   0          56d
 ```

-The API service exposes a health check, which can be queried externally using the API host name:
+API service exposes a health check, which can be queried externally using the API host name:

 ```bash
 $ oc get pod -n kube-system -o wide